rafaels88/py2docx/README.md

 # For Devs

 This lib needs help.
 Now, I am writing the unit tests.
-I have made this because there isn't good lib for this.
+I have made py2docx because there isn't good lib for build a docx with Python.
 I really needed to be fast.
 If you want to enjoy this project, I will be very very glad.

-Do a fork of this project, install the requirements and give some ideas to improve this a lot =)
+Download the project, install the requirements and give some ideas to improve this a lot =)

 ```
 make requirements